MrMisterMisterMister/MFM-docs/src/content/docs/firmware/protocol.md

 ## Downlink Commands

 Downlink commands can be sent on **any FPort**.
-The device processes commands based on the first byte.
+The device processes commands based on the first byte (command ID).

 ### Command 0x10: Change Measurement Interval